 Dictionary<TKey, TValue> is the hash-based key-value store in the .NET base class library.
-It maps keys to values with average O(1) lookup, insert, and remove, which makes it the right choice whenever you need to look something up "by id" instead of "by position."
-This lesson also owns the hashing basics that other collections in this section (HashSet, ConcurrentDictionary, ImmutableDictionary) will reuse.
+It maps keys to values with average O(1) lookup, insert, and remove, which makes it a strong fit for looking something up "by id" instead of "by position."
+This lesson also covers the hashing basics that other collections in this section (HashSet, ConcurrentDictionary, ImmutableDictionary) reuse.

 The trade is that the dictionary doesn't preserve a meaningful order, doesn't allow duplicate keys, and uses extra memory for the bucket table.
 When those costs don't matter and lookup speed does, Dictionary is the default tool.

-Here's the shape of a dictionary keyed by product id:
+A dictionary keyed by product id:

 The dictionary holds three entries.
 The lookup catalog[101] returns the Product whose key is 101 without scanning the other entries.
 The number 101 is hashed, the hash points to a bucket, and the runtime reads the product from that bucket.